Big Ryanair order for 300 jets boosts Boeing’s uncertified 737 MAX 10

 That has pushed the aircraft’s formal approval to fly passengers into late next year at the earliest.

-Announcing the deal at Boeing headquarters in Washington, D.C., Ryanair chief executive Michael O’Leary bantered about the jets being too expensive.
-He has always haggled over price but is positioned to obtain the largest discounts possible.
+Announcing the deal at Boeing headquarters in Washington, D.C., Ryanair chief executive Michael O’Leary bantered as as he sat beside Boeing CEO Dave Calhoun about the jets being too expensive.

+O’Leary has always haggled over price but is positioned to obtain the largest discounts possible.

-Last year he publicly criticized Boeing in what he teremed
+Last year, he publicly criticized Boeing in what he termed “A bit of a bust-up … over pricing.”

-He said the terms of the deal came together quickly after negotiations started in January.
+Yet he said the terms of the deal came together quickly after negotiations started in earnest in January.

 “We’ve had to move somewhat to get this deal done today, but I think it’s a bit like a marriage,” O’Leary said.
 “We have occasional rows and occasional splits and we come together and kiss and make up.”